Mountain Fork Mylo -photo courtesy of his owners!

 If someone has a tendency to allergies from cats, is male or female better?

-Female cats generally make less Fel d 1 than do male cats.
+According to research, female cats generally make less Fel d 1 than do male cats.
 Light colored cats generally make less than dark colored cats.
 Long haired cats may give off less allergen into their environment than short haired cats, since the long coat holds the protein closer to their skin.
 In theory, light colored, long haired female cats would be less allergenic.

-Which hotels/motels do you recommend in the area?
+Which hotels/motels/cabins are in the nearby area?

 Lakeview Lodge located at 678 Lakeview Lane, Broken Bow.
 It is 12 miles North of Broken Bow, overlooking scenic Broken Bow Lake.
 Call 580.494.6179 for reservations.